medialab/bulgur/README.md

 Bulgur is a tool dedicated to the making of *data presentations*, that is guided tours into data visualizations.
 Users import their data from their computer, then compose their presentation, then export it to static html or to a web publication.

-Bulgur is part of the ``quinoa`` project family, a suite of tools for digital storytelling tailored for the [FORCCAST](https://forccast.hypotheses.org/) pedagogical program and [médialab sciences po](http://www.medialab.sciences-po.fr/) scientific activities.
+Bulgur is part of the ``quinoa`` project family, a suite of digital storytelling tools tailored for the [FORCCAST](https://forccast.hypotheses.org/) pedagogical program and [médialab sciences po](http://www.medialab.sciences-po.fr/) scientific activities.

 # Requirements